Quitch/Queller-AI/README.md

  - Attempts to build a naval factory first
  - Unrestricted naval usage

+### Neural
+ - All platoon creation decisions are made by the neural network

 ### Orbital
  - Will get orbital as soon as possible on multi-planet systems